christopher-buss/roblox-ts-project-template/README.md

 1. Press the green `Use this template` button on the top right of the page to create a new repository.
 2. Clone the repository to your local machine.
-3. Run `pnpm install` to install all of the dependencies.
+3. Run `pnpm install` to install all the dependencies.
 4. Run `pnpm run watch-dev` to start the development server.
 5. Sync in with rojo (either by using the rojo extension or by running `pnpm run sync-dev`).